J. Kēhaulani Kauanui

-J. Kēhaulani Kauanui (born July 17, 1968) is a Kanaka Maoli (Native Hawaiian) woman born and raised in California with ties to family in Anahola (Hawaiian Home Lands territory) on the island of Kaua`i and throughout the islands.
-She is an author, editor, radio producer, educator, serves on advisory boards, and is one of six co-founders of the Native American and Indigenous Studies Association (NAISA).
+J. Kēhaulani Kauanui (born July 17, 1968) is an American author, radio producer and professor.
+She is one of six co-founders of the Native American and Indigenous Studies Association (NAISA).
+A Kanaka Maoli (Native Hawaiian) woman, Kauanui was raised in California.
 She was awarded a Fulbright (1994-1995) at the University of Auckland in New Zealand where she was affiliated with the Māori Studies department.
 Her research areas focus on indigeneity and race, settler colonialism, decolonization, anarchism, and gender and sexuality.

 Education

-After attending Irvine Valley College, in 1989 she transferred to the University of California, Berkeley, where she earned her B.A. in Women’s Studies in 1992.
+After attending Irvine Valley College, in 1989 she transferred to the University of California, Berkeley, where she earned her B.A. in Women's Studies in 1992.
 Kauanui earned her Ph.D. in History of Consciousness at the University of California, Santa Cruz in 2000.

 Professional work

-Kauanui is Professor of American Studies and affiliate faculty in Anthropology at Wesleyan University in Connecticut.
+Kauanui is the Eric and Wendy Schmidt Professor of Indigenous Studies in Anthropology and the Effron Center for the Study of America at Princeton University in New Jersey.
+She previously worked as a Professor of American Studies and affiliate faculty in Anthropology at Wesleyan University in Connecticut from 2000 to 2024.
 She is the author of Hawaiian Blood: Colonialism and the Politics of Sovereignty and Indigeneity (Duke University Press 2008) and Paradoxes of Hawaiian Sovereignty: Land, Sex, and the Colonial Politics of State Nationalism (Duke University Press 2018).
 She is also the editor of Speaking of Indigenous Politics: Conversations with Activists, Scholars, and Tribal Leaders.
-The book draws on interviews she conducted for a radio program she produced from 2007-2013, “Indigenous Politics: From Native New England and Beyond” on WESU, Middletown, CT.
+The book draws on interviews she conducted for a radio program she produced from 2007 to 2013, “Indigenous Politics: From Native New England and Beyond” on WESU, Middletown, CT.
 That program was widely syndicated on stations in 13 states through the Pacifica Radio Network.

-Kauanui currently co-produces an anarchist politics program, “Anarchy on Air,” which has aired on WESU since 2014, and she was previous part of another anarchist radio collective called The Dream Committee that produced “Horizontal Power Hour” (which aired from 2010-2013).
+Kauanui currently co-produces an anarchist politics program, “Anarchy on Air,” which has aired on WESU since 2014, and she was previous part of another anarchist radio collective called The Dream Committee that produced “Horizontal Power Hour” (which aired from 2010 to 2013).

-As one of the six co-founders of the Native American and Indigenous Studies Association (NAISA), from 2005-2008, Kauanui served on the steering committee to establish the association.
-She was then elected to the interim council (2008-2009), followed by a three year term as an elected member of the inaugural council (2009-2012).
+As one of the six co-founders of the Native American and Indigenous Studies Association (NAISA), from 2005 to 2008, Kauanui served on the steering committee to establish the association.
+She was then elected to the interim council (2008-2009), followed by a three-year term as an elected member of the inaugural council (2009-2012).